 As mentioned above, Tildes does not have negative votes for either topics or comments.
 The reason for this is that I believe we can implement different mechanics that replace the "proper" use of downvotes without also enabling all the misuses of them.

 The ideal usage of a downvote is a generic way to express "this doesn't contribute", but in practice they tend to be used more as "I disagree" or "I don't like this".
 High-quality posts will often get downvoted because other users disagree with the opinion, and in taste-based communities (such as ones related to music), entire categories of valid posts might be unviable because they'll just be downvoted by users with different taste.

 On Tildes, I want to find ways to accomplish those valuable uses through other mechanics.
-For example, the comment tags described above can be used to communicate why you don't think a comment contributes.
+For example, the comment labels described above can be used to communicate why you don't think a comment contributes.
 Topic tags will allow users to simply filter out certain types of posts that they're not interested in, instead of downvoting them and hurting them for other users that do want to see them.